25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

 - Enabling the rewrite URLs engine
 - Forcing or removing the `www.` at the begin of a URL
 - It blocks access to directories without a default document
-- It blocks access to files that can expose sensitive information.
+- It blocks access to files that can expose sensitive information
 - It reduces MIME type security risks
 - It forces compressing (gzipping)
 - It tells the browser whether they should request a specific file from the server or whether they should grab it from the browser's cache

 When using `.htaccess` we recommend reading all inline comments (the rules after a `#`) in the file once.
-There is a bunch of optional stuff in it.
+There is a bunch of optional stuff in it

 If you want to know more about the `.htaccess` file check out the [Apache HTTP server docs](https://httpd.apache.org/docs/) or more